How the Mighty Have Fallen

 hands-1566782__480

-Beware your sin will find you out; this is a biblical promise.
 Some people like “Promise Cards”, little notes, or booklets listing the “nice” promises of God.
-We are admonished by Paul in Ephesians 4:15 to speak the truth in love and this requires the warning “promises” as well.
-At some point, God gives someone over to their sin.
+Yet, we are admonished by Paul in Ephesians 4:15 to speak the truth in love and this requires the warning “promises” as well.
+At some point, God will give someone over to their sin.
 We see in Romans 1:24-26 God gave them up to…, vs. 26 God gave them up to… and vs. 28 God gave them over to…

 There’s HOPE!

-If you are involved with sexual sin, repent, and get godly, biblical, counsel so you can be set free from the snare of your enemy and your habitual choices.
-Acknowledge you need help and be willing to humble yourself and seek out someone trustworthy to help you.
-Pray and ask God to give you a nurturing church family to pray for you and help you through the struggle to become free.
-God will answer sincere, honest prayer.
+Pray and ask God to give you a nurturing church family to pray for you and help you with your struggle to become free.
+God will answer a sincere, honest prayer.

 Photo credits: Ellen DeGeneres Show, Matt Lauer.
 Pixabay